Flotomate/product_docs/source/admin/admin-organization.rst

     To set custom hours:

     a.
-Click **Custom hours**; you get a list of all days with a start and end time.
+Click **Custom hours**; you get a list of all days with their work hours.

         .. _adf-82:
         .. figure:: https://s3-ap-southeast-1.amazonaws.com/flotomate-resources/admin/AD-82.png
             :align: center
             :alt: figure 82

     b.
-Select the days that are applicable and set the start and end time.
+Select the days that are applicable and set the work hours.

+    c.
+In custom mode, you can also add break time for each day.

+.. note:: SLA time calculation for a ticket will consider work-time and break-time if custom hours are set.

 6. Set holidays and write a small description.
 Click **Add** to add your new business hours.